sotostrk/1D-Comparative-Analysis-of-LQR-and-PID-Control-for-Hovering-UAVs/README.md

 ## Objective

+Stabilize a vertically falling drone using two control strategies:

+- **LQR**: Stabilizes the system around its natural equilibrium (where thrust balances gravity), with no explicit position reference.
+  - design constraints:
+  - Settling time < 2.5 seconds
+  - Overshoot < 5%
+- **PID**: Tracks a position reference (z = 0) and attempts to bring the drone back to that target over time.
-Stabilize a vertically falling drone (hovering system) using both LQR and PID controllers.
-Evaluate their performance under gravity and sinusoidal wind disturbance, and compare control effort (J = ∫u² dt) as a metric of controller efficiency.
+- Also compare their Control effort (J = ∫u² dt) as a metric of controller efficiency.

+> **Note:** Both controllers are tested under gravity and sinusoidal wind disturbance.

 ---